Hindustan Aeronautics Limited: History

-During the 1980s, HAL's operations saw a rapid increase which resulted in the development of new indigenous aircraft such as the HAL Tejas and HAL Dhruv.
+During the 1980s, HAL's operations saw a rapid increase, which resulted in the development of new indigenous aircraft such as the HAL Tejas and HAL Dhruv.
 HAL also developed an advanced version of the Mikoyan-Gurevich MiG-21, known as MiG-21 Bison, which increased its life-span by more than 20 years.
-HAL has also obtained several multimillion-dollar contracts from leading international aerospace firms such as Airbus, Boeing and Honeywell to manufacture aircraft spare parts and engines.
+HAL has also obtained several multimillion-dollar contracts from leading international aerospace firms such as Airbus, Boeing, and Honeywell to manufacture aircraft spare parts and engines.

 By 2012, HAL was reportedly bogged down in the details of production and has been slipping on its schedules.
-On 1 April 2015, HAL reconstituted its Board with TS Raju as CMD, S Subrahmanyan as Director (Operations), VM Chamola as Director (HR), CA Ramana Rao as Director (Finance) and D K Venkatesh as Director (Engineering & R&D).
-There are two government nominees in the board and six independent directors.
+On 1 April 2015, HAL reconstituted its Board with TS Raju as CMD, S Subrahmanyan as Director (Operations), VM Chamola as Director (HR), CA Ramana Rao as Director (Finance), and D K Venkatesh as Director (Engineering & R&D).
+There are two government nominees on the board and six independent directors.